albertz/commandergenius/alienblaster/readme.txt

 Fire key is Call key ( = left Ctrl for SDL ), Change weapon is Menu key ( = left Alt for SDL ) Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
-Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device (actually it won't stay in memory - it will crash :P ).
+Other keys like Home, Search and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device (actually it won't stay in memory - it will crash :P ).
 To exit correctly press Menu key - it's redirected to Escape.

+This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove all files from project/jni/application/src and put glxgears.c there to check if it works.
+Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port pure OpenGL application to GL ES.

 When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 480x320 display resolutions and 16 bits per pixel